 Grade Posting: Grades for each assignment will be posted in Canvas under the course Grades tab.
 These grades will be posted no later than 7 days after the posted due date.
-Because your quizzes and online assignments are auto-graded in ConnectMath, you will receive immediate feedback on those assessments.

 Grading Rubric for Math Problems:

 The following table illustrates the way in which points will be deducted for errors made on assignments and exams.